lineldcosta/typescript-node-rest-api-boilerplate/README.md

-This is a simple nodejs boilerplate application, which uses router-services-model architecture to build the api's.
+This is a simple nodejs boilerplate application, which uses router-services-model architecture.

 ## Requirements